jamesnolanverran/dmap/readme.md

 ## 🔍 Hash Collisions
 - The library stores **raw key bytes** for 1, 2, 4, and 8-byte keys.
 If a hash collision occurs, keys are compared directly.
-- For **string and custom struct keys**, **two 64-bit hashes** are stored instead of the key.
+- For string keys, two 64-bit hashes are stored instead of the key.
+A random seed is used in the hashing process to reduce the likelihood of predictable collisions.
 While hash collisions are extremely rare (less than 1 in 10¹⁸ for a trillion keys), they are still possible.
 Future versions will improve handling.

 ---